zafir99/OS_Project1/devlog.md

 a child process outside the loop that consists of the logger.
 I'm not entirely sure if that's how it'll all work properly, but that is the current outline.
 Ideally, I will at least have a rough draft of the entire application by the end of this session.

+18-October-2025 7:00PM
+I was able to finish my logger; I came across troubles with the mixing of scanf and fgets.
+I had to use getchar to get rid of the extra newline character that remains in the buffer from scanf, but after all that, the logger appears to working correctly.
+Unfortunately, I just realized that even my current stdin version of the encryption program is still incorrect.
+I just checked the project doc and realized that it's supposed to be a one line string input separated by a space, so now, I will rewrite it to use a single buffer and strtok.